tuhs1985/pf2e-pathbuilder-tableplop/docs/Tableplop-Character-Character-Details-Analysis.md

-# Tableplop "Character" Tab Analysis
+# Tableplop "Character" Tab: Character Details Analysis

 This document analyzes the structure and field mapping of the "Character" tab in a Tableplop character sheet, focusing on how to translate Pathbuilder export fields into the appropriate Tableplop properties/sections.